BettercareHealth/bettercare/mmh/mmh-1.md

 In South Africa, there are currently no formal screening programmes to identify women who are at risk of mental illness or who have mental illness.
 There are also no dedicated mental health services during pregnancy, labour and a year after delivery.

+> There are no formal screening programmes for maternal mental illness in South Africa.

 ### 1-13 Are services to manage maternal mental illness available in South Africa?

 Very few management procedures and treatment options exist in the public sector in South Africa for treating maternal mental illness.
 It is often difficult for health workers to identify women’s psychological problems because of staff shortages, high patient numbers and inadequate staff training in mental health.